 In recent years, continuous block replication services have made moving workloads from physical or virtual infrastructure to cloud much easier, enabling the concept of high-velocity migrations.

 The options to lift and shift workloads in Google Cloud Platform (GCP) rotate around Velostrata, recently renamed Migrate for Compute Engine.

 In the same way that it’s not always possible to modernise every workload part of a large portfolio, I would not recommend moving every and each application using a lift and shift approach.
 Specific business-critical or revenue-generating applications might benefit from a complete transformation using a cloud-native design, which also offers cost and performance benefits

-My preferred approach when approaching a large migration is to define clear criteria to assign the 6R’s (inspired by this Gartner article published in 2010) based on technical and business drivers.
+My preferred approach when approaching a large cloud migration to Google is to define clear criteria to assign the 6R’s (inspired by this Gartner article published in 2010) based on technical and business drivers.
 Technical data points can be collected using an automated discovery tool, such as Cloudamize.
 Cloudamize, or similar tools available in the market, can help with providing a like for like right-sized running costs for running in GCP, and the many data points which can be used to drive the application assessment.
 Business data points are usually collected with surveys and/or interviews, but the specific approach might be different according to your specific needs.
 Depending on the size of the portfolio to assess the amount of information collected will change.